quchunguang/snsrobot-sandbox/skill_match.md

 Note 6: `root set` here is [8].

-Question 6: Probability model matching
+Level 6: Probability model matching
 ----------

-In real world, rarely have the opportunity to match a large combine skill, because there always some little, not important differences between a states queue and a large combine skill.
+In the real world, rarely have the opportunity to match a large combine skill, because there always some little, not important differences between a states queue and a large combine skill.
 Apply probability model, we can accept those very mush similar but not EXACTLY EQUAL ones.

 ```
 Probability = Covered Nodes / Total Nodes